Roll Up Life Inc, a New Jersey Black-owned business is primed to secure a home delivery cannabis company license.

 She noted that since some towns in New Jersey have been eager to opt-out of a brick and mortar, they cannot prevent companies’ deliveries from out of town.
 That gives them a prime opportunity.

 “We’re excited about that,” she said.

-However, raising capital has indeed been difficult they have found.
+However, raising capital has indeed been difficult.

 Preparing for the Adult-Use Cannabis Market

 “We’re very excited about its passage,” Osagie-Erese said about the adult-use legalization.

 “People are really excited for THC deliveries,” she said.
 Osagie-Erese noted that a lot more education has to be done on CBD and its health properties to make it known in many communities.

 She said there is a great opportunity to create wealth for minorities communities in a just cannabis industry